MuhammadAreebAhmed/MuhammadAreebAhmed/README.md

 - 👋 Hi, I’m @MuhammadAreebAhmed
-- 👀 I’m interested in Programming & Developing.
+- 👀 I’m interested in Programming.
 - 🌱 I’m currently learning Programming Languages.
-- 💞️ I’m looking to collaborate on someone who gives me some opportunites.
+- 💞️ I’m looking to collaborate someone who gives me some opportunites.
 - 📫 How to reach me on muhammadareeb.ahmed19@gmail.com
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: The hardest bone in the human body is the femur.